Louis Jenkins (poet): Personal life

-Louis Burke Jenkins was born October 28, 1942 in Enid, Oklahoma to Burke Jenkins and Genevieve (née Webring).
+Louis Burke Jenkins was born October 28, 1942, in Enid, Oklahoma, to Burke Jenkins and Genevieve (née Webring).
 He attended Wichita State University from 1967 to 1969.
-Jenkins married Sandra Brashear in 1963, divorcing in 1968, and then married librarian Ann Jacobson in 1970, relocating to Minnesota in 1971.
+Jenkins married Sandra Brashear in 1963, divorcing in 1968, and then married the painter and professional librarian Ann Jacobson in 1970, relocating to Minnesota in 1971.
 He has a son named Lars.

 Jenkins died at his home in Bloomington on December 21, 2019, at age 77.

 Literary awards and honors

 Louis Jenkins’ book, Nice Fish, was winner of the Minnesota Book Award in 1995, and his book Just Above Water won the Northeastern Minnesota Book Award in 1997.
 Jenkins was a featured poet at the Geraldine R. Dodge Poetry Festival in 1996 and at the Aldeburgh Poetry Festival in England in 2007.
 He was a Bush Foundation Fellow in 1979 and 1984.
 He also was honored with the George Morrison award and Loft-McKnight Fellowship.